mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

-# Suggestions for fixing some errors and warnings
+# Actions ane explanations for fixing some errors and warnings

-This file provides suggestions for fixing certain Vale errors and warnings, in addition to the general explanations in ../README.md
+This file provides AI actions and explanations for fixing certain Vale issues (errors and warnings), in addition to the general explanations in [README.md](README.md).
+This file is intended to AI assistants.

+For every issue, you must provide the user with an explanation and a suggested fix.
+Your primary goal is to follow the **AI Action plan** listed under each issue type.
+Use the corresponding **Detail** section and its examples to understand the nuance of the task, to generate the user-facing explanation, and to correctly format your code suggestions.

+If the **AI Action plan** includes the keyword **Group**, you should list all issues of that type together under a single heading.
+Otherwise, list every issue separately unless a single fix resolves multiple, adjacent issues.

+When a particular issue is not listed in this file, use the [README.md](README.md) file and your general knowledge to work out the best possible explanation and fix.

 ## EntityReference

+**AI action plan**
+**Group**
+* If there are few (5 or less) unsupported entity references, replace them with AsciiDoc attributes to the best of your knowledge
+* In all cases display an explanation to the user, importantly including the links provided

+**Detail**

 Replace the unsupported entity reference(s) with a [built-in AsciiDoc attributes](https://docs.asciidoctor.org/asciidoc/latest/attributes/character-replacement-ref/) or, when possible, just normal characters (such as `&` or `<`).